dsotr/pyGlacier/README.md

 # pyGlacier
-Amazon Glacier client, written in python, using Amazon's REST API directly (not the boto library)
+Amazon Glacier client, written in python 3, using Amazon's REST API directly (not the boto library)